 A uniform and progressive assessment process that documents participants’ immediate housing situation, needs and barriers to identify need and priority for homeless services.

-Within 10-14 days of someone identifying as homeless, the Vulnerability Index- Service Prioritization Decision Assistance Tool (VI-SPDAT) with supplemental questions will be conducted in order to identify linkage to appropriate housing intervention (Prevention, Transitional Housing, Rapid-Rehousing, Permanent Housing or Permanent Supportive Housing).
+After a household has completed the Step 1 assessment, the Vulnerability Index- Service Prioritization Decision Assistance Tool (VI-SPDAT) with supplemental questions will be conducted in order to identify linkage to appropriate housing intervention (Prevention, Transitional Housing, Rapid-Rehousing, Permanent Housing or Permanent Supportive Housing).
 ALL assessments will be conducted by a trained and CoC approved assessor.

+The VI-SPDAT should be conducted within 0-14 days.
+The recommended timeframe is 7-14 days.
+This timeframe is recommended because an estimated 20-25% of persons can self-resolve with lessor resources or will leave the service area.
+The guideline for the timeframe to complete the VI-SPDAT assessment is as follows:

+Households meeting the HUD definition of homelessness will be scheduled to complete the VI-SPDAT immediately (within 5 business days or whenever an Assessor is available)

+Households meeting the Minnesota State definition of homelessness (doubled up) will complete the VI-SPDAT within 10-14 days (or whenever an assessor is available)

-The VI-SPDAT Script(s) approved by the NE CoC Governing Board must be used when conducting VI-SPDAT assessments.
-The VI-SPDAT Script is used as a supplemental tool to guide the assessor when asking VI-SPDAT questions and does not replace the VI-SPDAT.
+The VI-SPDAT – MN Script(s) approved by the NE CoC Governing Board must be used when conducting VI-SPDAT assessments.
+The VI-SPDAT – MN Script is used as a supplemental tool to guide the assessor when asking VI-SPDAT questions and does not replace the VI-SPDAT.

 If the assessor is a user of the Homeless Management Information System (HMIS), then the participant must sign the Minnesota’s HMIS Release of Information to be added to the Priority List in HMIS.

-Assessors must add participants to the non-HMIS if participants choose not to consent to sharing their data in HMIS, the assessor’s program does not use HMIS, or it is a domestic violence provider.
+Assessors must add participants to the non-HMIS priority list if participants choose not to consent to sharing their data in HMIS, or it is a domestic violence provider.

 The NE CoC Coordinated Entry System Participant Notice and Consent for Release of Information (ROI) must be signed by the individual before they are added to the non-HMIS Priority List.